You’ve heard the saying: “Have an attitude of gratitude.”

 1 – Growing Up in the Washington, DC Area

-When I was a child, I was fortunate to have the opportunity to visit DC frequently (typically after church on a Sunday afternoon).
+When I was a child, I was fortunate to go to DC frequently with my family (typically after church on a Sunday afternoon).
 I can’t count the times my siblings and I ran down the steps inside the Washington Monument, admired the paintings in The National Gallery of Art, checked out the cherry blossoms around the Tidal Basin, and had picnics on The Mall.

 2 – A Bad Case of Wanderlust

-My innate curiosity about the world has resulted in a bad case of wanderlust.
+My insatiable curiosity about the world has resulted in a bad case of wanderlust.
 Although I loved growing up near and exploring the DC area, I knew there had to be more.

 I’m thankful that I’ve been able to travel quite a bit thus far.
 I’ve been to many places in North America (the United States; Canada; Mexico; Puerto Rico); Central America (Costa Rica); Europe (Italy; Vatican City; France; Monaco); Israel; The Bahamas; and Guadeloupe.

-Although my travel bucket list (below⇓) is neverending, I am going to do my best to visit as many destinations on my list as possible.
+Although my travel bucket list (below⇓) is constantly being updated, I am going to do my best to visit as many destinations on my list as possible.

 3 – Budget-Friendly Transportation Options

-There are so many transportation options today, travel is affordable for nearly everyone’s budget:
+There are so many transportation options today, travel is affordable no matter what your budget: